R-Young/PhylotypicStage/README.md

 Theese analysis start with normalized microarray (and eventually RNA-seq) expression data Future investications with include RNA-seq data from some overlapping and some unique species.
 Note: this repository and version control practices were a late stage addition... some code is not well vetted, yet.

+May 18, 2017:
+Working on developing independent contrast approaches for these stage clustered OGG expression data.
+Approach visualized below:
+d) Vertebrate Contrast: